elsontanjunhao/pcd_visual/README.md

 ```
 pip install -r requirements.txt
 ```
-4. (Optional) On some Linux systems, a conflict can occur between the system's C++ library and the one inside the Conda environment.
-This may prevent the visualization window from opening.
-C++ Library Error on Linux (`libstdc++.so.6`)
+4. (Optional) Troubleshooting for Linux: On some Linux systems, a conflict can occur with the C++ library (libstdc++.so.6), which may prevent the visualization window from opening.
+To fix this for the current terminal session, run the following command before running the script:

 To fix this for your current terminal session, run the following command **before** running the script:
 ```